-Weight loss, aging, and gravity can cause relaxation and sagging of the skin of the upper arms.
-Exercise may strengthen and improve muscle tone, but it cannot address the problem of skin that has lost its elasticity, nor can it resolve the issue of unwanted fat deposits that give the upper arms their flabby appearance.
-This extra upper arm tissue can cause patients to feel self-conscious and may prevent them from wearing fitted clothes or dresses.
+Weight loss, aging, and gravity can cause relaxation and sagging of the upper arms.
+Exercise may improve muscle tone, but it cannot address skin laxity, nor can it resolve unwanted fat deposits that give the arms their flabby appearance.
+This extra upper arm tissue can cause patients to feel self-conscious and may prevent them from wearing fitted shirts or dresses.

 Arm lift surgery (brachioplasty) eliminates this excess and tightens the upper arms’ contour.
 Dr. Hadeed performs brachioplasty in Beverly Hills, California.